monicatang/news-extension/README.md

 # news-extension
-Displays news from The New York Times upon opening a new tab.
+Displays top headlines from various news sources upon opening a new tab.